cg-tuwien/VulkanLaunchpad/README.md

 VmaAllocator vma_allocator;
 VkResult result = vmaCreateAllocator(&vma_allocator_create_info, &vma_allocator);
 ```
-and pass it to `vklInitFramework` to let Vulkan Launchpad do all internal memory allocations via VMA.
+and pass it to `vklInitFramework` to let Vulkan Launchpad do all internal memory allocations via VMA henceforth.

-Further details can be found in [VMA's documentation](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/).
+Further information about VMA can be found in [VMA's documentation](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/).